Marketing & Sales

 With Proclamation 5703, former President Ronald Reagan made yearbooks even more celebration-worthy by setting apart the first week of October for “appropriate ceremonies and activities” to recognize the creators and the power of a yearbook program.
 Over 30 years later, National School Yearbook Week remains a time to reminisce and a time to look forward.
 In 2022, we are celebrating on social and at our annual Treering Live (TRL) event.

-Week of Prizes
+Week of prizes

 Win big during National School Yearbook Week by participating in one of Treering Yearbooks' five social media challenges.
 It's as easy as contributing a memory.
 You can also take the challenge of making an epic video to promote your own program, using the curated audio we'll share.
 Follow us: